Fiscal Year and Posting Period

 B. False

-1) D
+1) Answer: D

-A fiscal year variant in SAP defines the financial accounting year for an organization, specifying the number of posting periods (typically 12 regular periods plus up to 4 special periods for adjustments) and their corresponding start and end dates.
-This configuration ensures that financial transactions are recorded in the correct periods, aligning with the organization's financial reporting requirements.
+The fiscal year variant in SAP defines the financial year structure of an organization.
+It determines the number of posting periods (usually 12 regular periods plus special periods for adjustments) and their respective start and end dates.

-Types of Fiscal Year Variants:
+Types of Fiscal Year Variants

-Calendar Year Fiscal Year (January to December):
+1. Calendar Year Fiscal Year (January to December)

 • Each month corresponds directly to a posting period.

-Non-Calendar Fiscal Year:
+2. Non-Calendar Fiscal Year

-Year-Dependent Fiscal Year:
+3. Year-Dependent Fiscal Year

-Shortened Fiscal Year:
+4. Shortened Fiscal Year

-Configuring Fiscal Year Variants:
+Configuring Fiscal Year Variants in SAP

 1. Access the Configuration Path: